codalab/codalab-worksheets/docs/CLI-Reference.md

       -i, --ignore               Name of file containing patterns matching files and directories to exclude from upload.
 This option is currently only supported with the GNU tar library.
       -l, --link                 Makes the path the source of truth of the bundle, meaning that the server will retrieve the bundle directly from the specified path rather than storing its contentsin its own bundle store.
       -a, --use-azure-blob-beta  Use Azure Blob Storage to store files (beta feature).
-      -n, --name                 Bundle names can only contain letters, digits, underscores, dots and dashes.
-Names can only start with a letter or an underscore.
+      -n, --name                 Short name (not necessarily unique), which must start with a letter or underscore and can only contain letters, digits, underscores, periods, and dashes.
       -d, --description          Full description of the bundle.
       --tags                     Space-separated list of tags used for search (e.g., machine-learning).
       --license                  The license under which this program/dataset is released.